ISAITB/docs-tdl/source/constructs/index.rst

 exit
 ~~~~

 The ``exit`` step is used to immediately exit the test case from any execution branch.
-Triggering this step will result in the
-test session having an ``UNDEFINED`` result.
 The structure of the ``exit`` element is as follows:

 .. csv-table::
     :stub-columns: 1
     :header: "Name", "Required?", "Description"

     @desc, yes, A description to display for the ``exit`` step.
+    @success, no, Whether or not this step should be considered as a success or failure (the default).
+This is provided as a ``boolean`` or a variable reference.

-The following example shows a test case that exits based on the user's input:
+The following example shows a test case that exits as a success based on the user's input:

 .. code-block:: xml
     :emphasize-lines: 8